spacedarcy/MCUITest/README.md

 ### Guidelines

-You should use a flux-like architecture for managing state.
+* You should use a flux-like architecture for managing state.
-Add a feature not listed above that incorporates the API in some way.
+* Add a feature not listed above that incorporates the API in some way.
-You may import whatever React elements you wish.
+* You may import whatever React elements you wish.
+* Have fun!

 ### Set-up instructions